 Use and Disclosure

 We will treat your personal information as strictly private and confidential.
 We will only use or disclose it for purposes directly related to your care and treatment, or in ways that you would reasonably expect that we may use it for your ongoing care and treatment.
-For example, the disclosure of blood test results to your specialist or requests for x-rays.
+For example, some diseases require mandatory notification, the disclosure of blood test results to your specialist or requests for x-rays.

 There are circumstances where we may be permitted or required by law to disclose your personal information to third parties.
 For example, to Medicare, Police, insurers, solicitors, government regulatory bodies, tribunals, courts of law, hospitals, debt collection agents, the electronic transfer of prescriptions service or to the Myhealth record system.
 We may also from time to time provide statistical data to third parties for research purposes.